Week 3: Genome Analytics

 • Use samtools to extract a randomly selected region from a large sequence

-• Develop an external script that can be seamlessly incorporated into your workflow
+• Develop external scripts that can be seamlessly incorporated into your workflow

 Understanding the staging directory